One minute review

 - No offline viewing whatsoever

 While Binge does a lot right at this early stage, its biggest failing is undoubtedly its lack of compatible device support.
-At launch, users are able to stream on iOS and Android devices, Apple TV, Telstra TV and Android TV.
+At launch, users were only able to stream on iOS and Android devices, Apple TV, Telstra TV and Android TV.
 Additionally, users can also stream the service via Chromecast and web browser.

 It's also worth noting that Binge does not offer offline viewing in any form – a feature that's available in several of Australia's major streaming services, including Netflix, Disney Plus, Stan and Amazon Prime Video.